anishlamichhane2000/Weather-App/README.md

 # moru_assiqnment

 A new Flutter project.
+this is flutter intern task
-there is screenshot which imclude the UI of the weatherApp
+there is screenshot which include the UI of the weatherApp

 ## Getting Started